bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

-    fallbackFeatures?: string[]; // Enable these features if unable to contact bucket.co timeoutMs?: number; // Timeout for fetching features staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI failureRetryAttempts?: number | false; // Cache a negative response after `failureRetryAttempts` attempts to avoid latency in the UI
+    fallbackFeatures?: string[]; // Enable these features if unable to contact bucket.co timeoutMs?: number; // Timeout for fetching features staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI
   };
 }
 ```